danikula/aibolit/README.md

 Developed By
 ============
 Alexey Danilov - danikula@gmail.com

-If you decide to use Aibolit in your project, please, notify me about it :) I’d love to see how widely it is being used.
+If you decide to use Aibolit in your project, please, notify me about it :) I'd love to see how widely it is being used.